 The film brings the paintings of Vincent van Gogh to life to tell his remarkable story.
 Every one of the 65,000 frames of the film is an oil-painting hand-painted by 125 professional oil-painters who travelled from all across the world to the Loving Vincent studios in Poland and Greece to be a part of the production.
-As remarkable as Vincent’s brilliant paintings, is his passionate and ill-fated life, and mysterious death.
+As remarkable as Vincent’s brilliant paintings are his passionate and ill-fated life and mysterious death.

 |Production Company||:||Breakthru Films, Trademark Films|